sampsyo/cs6120/content/blog/2019-11-21-bug-finding/index.md

 ### No Ground Truth

-Csmith does not have round truth since it is unrealistic to have human check each program, but takes the majority vote.
+Csmith does not have a ground truth since it is unrealistic to have a human check each program.
+Instead, it takes the majority vote.
 In practice, two uncorrelated compilers have not output the same incorrect output, according to the authors.
 The explanation to this is the substantial diversity among intermediate languages (IRs).

 ### No Guarantee of Termination

 A Csmith-generated program can be of any length.
-In practice, a time-out function is called to terminate program that is too long to finish.
+In practice, a time-out function is called to terminate program that takes too long to finish.

 ### Target Middle-End bugs

 Csmith targets checking how compilers perform transformations on IRs rather than standard conformance as commercial test suites.
-For instance, Csmith does not spent efforts to test how compiler handle long identifier names.
+For instance, Csmith does not spend efforts to test how compilers handle long identifier names.

 There are several choices made because of the target:

-1. The Csmith designers manual tunes of the 80 probability variables to generate program with a balanced mix of arithmetic and bitwise operations, of loops and straight-line code, and of single-level and multi-level indirections, *etc*.
+1. The Csmith designers manually tune the 80 probability variables to generate programs with a balanced mix of arithmetic and bitwise operations, of loops and straight-line code, and of single-level and multi-level indirections, *etc*.
 2. Encouraging Csmith to generate idiomatic code, e.g. loops that access all elements of an array.
 3. Discouraging Csmith from generating source-level diversity that is unlikely to improve the “coverage” of a compiler’s IR, e.g. additional levels of parentheses around expressions.
 4. Designing Csmith efficiently generates runnable programs of a few tens of thousands of lines long in a few seconds.